Coolknight/transmission-telegram-bot/README.md

   - `/magnet`: Input a magnet link
   - `/rss`: Adds a new feed to transmission-rss
   - `/screen`: This is a game for handling my kids screen time
+  - `/scan`: Scans whatever is on the scanner tray and sends the scanned image back.
     - Possible subcommands are:
 	  -  `/screen <kidname> start`
 	  -  `/screen <kidname> add <minutes> <description>`
 	  -  `/screen <kidname> take <minutes> <description>`
 	  -  `/screen <kidname> log`
   - `/help`: Show available commands

+Other than accepting commands it also serves as a SolarmanSmart API alert daemon so when the inverter is alerting it sends the alert through telegram.

 ## Installation and Setup